uhasker/getting-things-done-in-next-js/src/chapter1/12-packages.md

 ### Installing Dependencies

-To install dependencies you will need a package manager like `npm` or `pnpm`.
+To install dependencies, you will need a package manager like `npm` or `pnpm`.
 The main difference between these is that `pnpm` stores packages globally meaning that if multiple projects use the same package, `pnpm` will only store it once and then link to it as needed.
 We use `pnpm` throughout this book.

 There is also a difference between dependencies and "dev" dependencies.
 Regular dependencies are packages that your project needs to run.
 "Dev" dependencies are packages that are only needed during development or testing.
-These will not be included in the final production build of your package (the final production build is the code that will actually be deployed to your users devices).
+These will not be included in the final production build of your package (the final production build is the code that will actually be deployed to your users' devices).

 You can install a dependency by running `pnpm add $PACKAGE_NAME` in the project directory.
 You can install a "dev" dependency by running `pnpm add --save-dev $PACKAGE_NAME` instead.